Porsche 911 (993): GT2

 The GT2 was the racing version of the 993 Turbo made to compete in the FIA GT2 class racing.
 By the mid-1990s, most of the sanctioning bodies of road racing had placed severe limitations, if not outright bans on the use all-wheel drive systems, due in part to Audi's earlier success in campaigning their various Quattro cars in touring car races around the globe, to Porsche's 959 and its racing version the 961.
-In this atmosphere, to take their turbo-engined 993 racing, Porsche developed the rearwheel drive GT.
+In this atmosphere, to take their turbo-engined 993 racing, Porsche developed the rear-wheel drive GT.
 The deletion of the all-wheel drive also brought with it the benefit of significant weight savings to the competition car.
 To qualify the car for racing, a few street-legal variants were created for homologation purposes, which are now highly prized and valued by collectors.
 The interior treatment of the GT2 is similar to that of the sibling Carrera RS.
 The fenders of the Turbo have been cut back and replaced with bolt-on plastic pieces to accommodate large racing tyres and to help ease the repairs of damage to the fenders that are an often recurring event in auto racing.

 Until 1997, the street-legal GT2 racecar, dubbed the "GT", had almost the same engine as the Turbo, but operated with higher boost pressure and generated a maximum power output of 430 PS.
 In 1998, a dual ignition system was added; power was raised to 450 PS at 6,000 rpm and 586 Nm of torque at 3,500 rpm.
 Only 57 road-legal variants were built.

 The racing variants have different engine set-ups depending on the applicable racing series.
 By 1996, the factory-quoted power rating was 456 PS at 5,700 rpm and torque of 670 Nm of torque at 5,000 rpm.
 Power output was as high as 600 PS in an "Evo" version designed for the GT1-series, of which only 11 cars were built before it was ultimately replaced by the mid-engined 911 GT1.

 Additionally, the rear deck lid of the street-legal version of the GT2 also sported "911 GT" instead of "911 GT2".